Amanda Howard BA(Hons) MSc DipM

 Community Transport Project Worker

 Bridget joined Cotswold Friends in October 2015, having worked for Gloucestershire County Council as a care needs assessor and dementia day care facilitator.
-Bridget has a vast knowledge of the care needs of vulnerable and older people.
+Bridget has a vast knowledge of the care needs of vulnerable and older people which enables her to manage all of Cotswold Friends Support Services.

 Harriet has lived in Moreton her whole life, with the exception of four years spent traveling with her husband whilst he was in the Army.
 She is very well connected with the local community having spent 2 years on the local playgroup committe, organising many fundraisers and charity events.
 Harriet has two young sons and worked as a dental nurse for five years before becoming a mum.
 She also volunteered for Cotswold Friends for a year, before applying for her current job, giving her significant experience with respect to the volunteering roles, training and support that we can offer.